 Several companies provide online CE where a participant must meet certain requirements in order to receive a CE certificate.
-Examples of companies include VSPN, VetMedTeam, Vetbloom, On the Floor @ Dove, VETgirl, etc. This type of CE requires an official CE certificate issued by the company hosting the course on-line.
-(1 CE credit = 1hour CE)
+Examples of companies include VSPN, VetMedTeam, Vetbloom, On the Floor @ Dove, VETgirl, etc. This type of CE requires an official CE certificate issued by the company hosting the course online.
+(1 CE credit = 1hour CE unless specific CE credits are stated for a course)